jaansusi/joululoos/README.md

     docker-compose up
     ```

-2. The application will be available at `http://localhost`.
+2. The application will be available at [http://localhost](http://localhost)

 ### Without Docker

-1. Build the project:
+1. Install the dependencies:
     ```sh
-    npm run install
+    npm install
+    ```

+2. Build the project:
+    ```sh
     npm run build
     ```

 2. Start the application:
     ```sh
-    npm start
+    npm start:prod
     ```

-3. The application will be available at `http://localhost:3000`.
+3. The application will be available at [http://localhost:3000](http://localhost:3000)

 ## Environment Variables